geekrelief/gdnim/README.md

 isn't a general way to support launching the editor from a terminal for all distributions (as far as I know), so modify the `task gd` for your system.

+## Tasks ##
+  The build system consists of `build.nim`, `tasks.nim`, `build.nim.cfg` and `build.ini`.  `build.nim` includes `tasks.nim` and reads `build.ini` at runtime.
+To compile the build system run: `nim c build`.

+  Tasks are defined in `tasks.nim`.
+You can customize it for your needs, just make sure to recompile.
+Changes to `build.ini` are picked up when `./build` executes.
+Find out what tasks are available by inspecting that file or running `./build help`

+  By default running `./build` will build any components that have changed.
+If you supply an argument with no task name: `./build my_comp` the argument is assumed to be a component.

 ## Tips ##
  - If the godot app crashes, or your component gets into a weird state where it can't reload cleanly.
 Close the app and run `./build -m` to move the safe dll to the hot dll path and rerun the app.